Free Antique Appraisal Apps vs Professional Appraisal: When a Report Matters

 • Potential outcomes include tax treatment, estate transfer, or legal disputes.

-When this is your situation, use the free screener first so the right specialist gets your full context quickly, then ask for a signed report path.
+When this is your situation, start with the free screener so your file has context, and then request a signed report when the item’s value or outcome requires it.

 Action path you can use now